Evi-2003/SpotiPlay/README.md

 Now go play a song, and start run.py.
 It will immediately start the youtube video at 0:00 and not at the point where the song is in Spotify.
 So ones the video starts, reset your spotify song, by sliding the progress bar to the left.

 You may notice at some video's the song and the video does not go aline of eachother.
 Which is a irritating issue which for now i can't resolve.
 It is simply because of official music video's are often a bit longer then the actual song on Spotify.
 Which i can't detect.
 If the song writer is singing it can look weird if they go along.
 [Patch 0.91 should help! ... or a later version](https://github.com/Remco17/SpotiPlay/releases/tag/0.91)
-## You can fix this by muting your Spotify and change the script line at line 49 to false.
-This unmutes the videos.  ---- I may make this the default, not sure yet.
+- You can fix this by muting your Spotify and change the script line at line 49 to false.
+This unmutes the videos.  ---- This may come in handy for some people.
+Not required, latest versions works alright.
 # Language
 I'm going to build this using Python
 # API